• Skip to primary navigation

 3. A full recipe needs about 3 pounds of potatoes.
 One medium-large Russet is about 8 oz.

-4. A full recipe fits in a 2 ½ quart casserole dish or a 9X13 dish or a bit smaller.
+4. A full recipe fits in a 2ยฝ quart casserole dish or a 9ร—13 baking dish.

 5. A half recipe fits in a deep 8-inch round or a 6X9 dish.
 It will cook a bit faster.
 But I highly recommend making a full recipe for leftovers.

-6. You can make this up and store refrigerated for about 2 days before cooking.
-You can also freeze it uncooked for 3-4 months.
+6. You can make this up and store it refrigerated for about 2 days before cooking.
+You can also freeze after cooking for 3-4 months.

 7. Done is when the top is nicely brown.
-There is nothing in this casserole that needs to reach a set temperature to be safe to eat.
+Nothing in this casserole must reach a set temperature to be eaten safely.

 To adjust the recipe size: